 - Maintenance or repair of any plant and equipment is required; - Demand for processed products reduces; - Supply of used tyres reduces; - Any other unexpected event (e.g. extreme weather event).

-If any plant or equipment becomes inoperable, or during times of shut down, used tyres will be stored in the areas shown in Figure 1.
+If any plant or equipment becomes inoperable, or during times of shut down, collection of tyres will cease and un-processed used tyres already on-site will be stored in the areas shown in Figure 1.

 SHREDDING